 In the event of an unexpected and significant increase to the school aged population, in a particular year group(s) that occurs too late to be addressed as part of the Council's formal place planning strategy, to ensure we can provide suitable education to all children resident in the borough it may be necessary to introduce additional places.

-Any proposed increase would be managed by the LB Newham in joint partnership the admission authorities located in Newham.
+Any proposed increase would be managed by the LB Newham in joint partnership the admission authorities.

-Additional places can be delivered outside of formal expansion through:
+Additional places may be delivered outside of formal expansion through:

-- Bulge classes: additional class or classes for a specific year group that will continue through the school year on year until the bulge expires at the end of year group 6 or 11 as appropriate to the age range of the school. - Temporary over allocation: additional places in one or more year groups available for a fixed period agreed through a formal mutual agreement between the LA and the school.
+- Bulge classes: additional class or classes for a specific year group that will continue through the school year on year until the bulge expires at the end of year group 6 or 11 as appropriate to the age range of the school. - Temporary over allocation: additional places in one or more year groups available for a fixed period agreed through a formal mutual agreement between the LA and the school. - Short term measures to maximise the number of children who receive a place at their preferred school or to ensure we have sufficient places at the normal point of entry.
+These are generally only in place between national offer day and the start of the new school year but can be applied to other year groups.